MIT MAS.664 · Spring 2026

 REST bridge via Join39 / Railway

-(click any button — response streams in live from the Pi.
-Every arm command auto-captures a fresh camera frame below, so you see the result.)
+(click any button — the response shows up below.
+Every arm command also captures a fresh camera frame, so you can see the arm actually moved.)

 live capture from the Pi's webcam